RetroAchievements/docs/docs/developer-docs/rich-presence.md

 - Lookup names can be as short as a single character if you need to squeeze in a few extra characters.
 - Leading zeros can be removed from addresses (`0xh0001` can be shortened to `0xh1`).
 - Turning all your values from hex into decimal will take up less characters.
-- Unicode characters don't always "take up less space" they often take up to four system characters.
+- Unicode characters don't always "take up less space".
+They often take up to four system characters.
 - Each `Lookup` or `Format` named mapping can be referenced multiple times with the same or different addresses.
 You can define a single `Format:Number FormatType=VALUE` instead of defining individual ones for Lives, Score, Level, etc.
 - Putting spaces in your Lookups sometimes before or after can allow you to hide certain lookups when they are not needed, like how `@Pause`, `@Star`, `@Swimming`, and @Mode do.